 University Hospitals Regional Hospitals Internal Medicine Residency Program

-The UH Regional Hospitals Internal Medicine Residency Program is a traditional three year program.
-The three year program is ACGME accredited.
+The UH Regionals Internal Medicine Residency Program is a traditional three-year, ACGME accredited program.

-For each of the three years, residents will work alongside residents and interns from other programs including Emergency Medicine, Physical Medicine and Rehabilitation, Family Medicine and Podiatry.
-Together, they strive to provide the best possible patient care under the careful guidance and supervision of the dedicated faculty present at each facility.
+For each of the three years, residents work alongside residents and interns from other programs including the Transitional Year and Pain Management & Rehabilitation programs.
+Together, we strive to provide the best possible patient care under the careful guidance and supervision of the dedicated faculty present at each facility.

 For More Information